Seattle Children's: Controversies

 In 2015 the hospital warned the public that due to its improper sterilization of surgical equipment, around 12,000 children and young adults treated there since 2010 were at risk of infection from bacteria or blood-borne viruses, including hepatitis B and C and HIV; it had issued a similar warning two years earlier.

 From 2001 on, it was revealed that a strain of deadly mold in the air handling systems of operating rooms (Aspergillus) was detected by hospital administrators.
 The mold caused 14 infections and 6 deaths.
 In 2018 the mold was revealed and hospital staff agreed to clean up the mold.
 HEPA filters were installed and operating rooms were reopened in July that year.
 In November 2019, mold allegations again resurfaced when an infant tested positive for a mold infection.
 In early 2020, the health inspectors from the State of Washington came in and questioned hospital authorities on why HEPA filters were not installed in the ORs.
 The mold has led to a lawsuit.

 The move follows a pledge that the hospital would undertake a "rigorous" review following the departure of Dr. Ben Danielson.

-Texas transgender investigation
+In 2026, a viral social media post drew attention to the hospital's helicopter policies.
+While the hospital has its own helipad, many patients are forced to land at a helipad located at the University of Washington and then travel by ambulance the final one mile to the hospital.
+This policy is a result of Seattle Children's entering into a voluntary agreement with the Laurelhurst Community Council (LCC) and City of Seattle in 1992 where only the most serious cases would land at the hospital.
+Investigations have found the LCC has regularly opposed hospital expansion, placed limits on parking in the neighborhood, in addition to complaining about helicopter noise.
+The hospital has issued a press release on the controversy stating they are eager to revisit the agreement with the city.

+Transgender investigations

 In November 2023, the office of Texas Attorney General Ken Paxton issued a civil investigative demand to the hospital for any and all medical records of transgender minors being treated at the hospital, as well as the number of children originally from Texas being treated at the hospital, and guidance for how to "wean" trans patients off gender affirming medication.
 The demand cited Texas laws banning the care, despite the hospital being located outside of Texas.
 In response, the hospital filed suit.

+In December 2025, the Department of Health and Human Services announced that it had launched an investigation of Seattle Children's regarding its gender-affirming care of transgender minors.